I Hate Being A Parent: How To Deal When Parenting Feels Impossible

 Children may cry and throw tantrums, and it can feel that, despite your best efforts, your children aren't happy.
 It's normal for children to cry and feel emotional as they grow and develop, but it can be challenging to know what to do if there are immense behavioral concerns.

 If you experience behavioral concerns with your child, you're not alone.
+Many moms, dads, and parents are going through similar situations.
 There are resources to help you make the job of parenting easier.

-Life as a parent may not have to be painful.
+Life as a parent, while challenging, can still contribute to a good life when balanced properly.
 However, you may need to be able to pinpoint your feelings and actions you can take to improve your situation.

 Taking a step back and assessing your life may help you see things you didn't notice before or give you another perspective to consider.

 Be honest about how you feel.
 Studies show that labeling your emotions, even if you don't process them, may help you feel better.
 Letting someone else know you hate being a parent may also help you feel better.
-Some individuals in your life may relate to your experience and be safe people to vent to.
+Some individuals in your life, like a best friend, may have the same feelings and be safe people to vent to.

-Identify small things you can do to make yourself feel better.
-Self-care is one effective way to improve your sense of wellness.
+Identify small things you can do to make yourself feel better, such as taking a lunch break at a favorite restaurant or walking in a nearby park.
+Self-care is one effective way to improve your sense of wellness and look after your own needs.
 Would you like to start exercising?
 Do you want to sit and read a book?
 Take a bubble bath?
 Craft a plan to make it happen.

 Perfection is often unobtainable.
 You may need to let some things slide to preserve your happiness and mental health.
 For example, you might let the house be a little messier on the days you need to rest, or you might decide to ask for help instead of trying to parent alone.